 If you’ve ever visited Argentina, you understand why it’s such a popular place to relocate.
 It has a strong and highly literate booming economic class and all of the rich biodiversity you’d want in your South American destination.
 You can have access to mountains, arctic regions, temperate zones, and historic sites all around you.
 So, what does it take to become a resident?
 Let’s go over the Residency Options in Argentina.

 Those visiting from the United States, along with about 80 different countries, only need a valid passport to enter Argentina.
 You simply need a blank space for a stamp on your passport in order to stay for up to 90 days.
-From that point, you’ll have to leave the country and come back to renew your 90 day stay.
+From that point, you’ll have to leave the country and come back to renew your 90-day stay.
 This is an option for some, who choose to border hop in order to renew the tourist visa, but it isn’t always the most practical option for residency.

-If you are traveling abroad from a country that is not included in the 80-country list, you’ll have to apply for a tourist visa to visit Argentina.
+If you are travelling abroad from a country that is not included in the 80-country list, you’ll have to apply for a tourist visa to visit Argentina.
 These usually cover a 30-90 day span, and the proper paperwork along with an interview will be required.

 Visa of Temporary Residence

 If you wish to stay abroad in Argentina for more than 30 days at a time, you will need to apply for a visa of temporary residence.
 Work visas fall under this category with two different types: the 23 A, for those who have a salaried position for which they are relocating, and the 23 E, for those staying for only a short time, such as scientists who’ve come to study.
 For either of these visa types, you’ll first need to obtain an entry permit, which will most likely be handled by your employer, so you shouldn’t have to worry too much about that.
 Just know that it will require a valid passport, three passport-style photos, your signed employment contract and credentials, and your birth certificate.